ando9527/CobinhoodBot/README.md

 # Cobinhood Bot V2
-This is version 2 cobinhood bot, the primary changed is communication go through websocket.
+This is version 2 cobinhood bot, the primary changed is using websocket.

 # UML